 Corporate governance is examined through different perspectives from Latham & Watkins, the National Association of Corporate Directors, AMN Healthcare and a former chairman of Performance Sports Group Ltd.

-To attend this event in-person, you must fulfill several strict criteria.
+To attend this conference in-person, you must fulfill several strict criteria.
 To find out if you are eligible, fill out our request form.

-If you would like to support The Deal Economy Event, please contact Jonathan McReynolds at 212.321.5259 or email@example.com
+If you would like to support The Deal Economy Conference, please contact Jonathan McReynolds at 212.321.5259 or firstname.lastname@example.org

 Many thanks for your interest.